Windmill: Forerunners

-Wind-powered machines have been known earlier, the Babylonian emperor Hammurabi had used wind mill power for his irrigation project in Mesopotamia in the 17th century BC.
+Wind-powered machines have been used earlier.
+The Babylonian emperor Hammurabi had used wind mill power for his irrigation project in Mesopotamia in the 17th century BC.

 Later, Hero of Alexandria (Heron) in first-century Roman Egypt described what appears to be a wind-driven wheel to power a machine.
 His description of a wind-powered organ is not a practical windmill but was either an early wind-powered toy or a design concept for a wind-powered machine that may or may not have been a working device, as there is ambiguity in the text and issues with the design.
 Another early example of a wind-driven wheel was the prayer wheel, which is believed to have been first used in Tibet and China, though there is uncertainty over the date of its first appearance, which could have been either c.
 400, the 7th century, or after the 9th century.

 One of the earliest recorded working windmill designs found was invented sometime around 700-900 AD in Persia.
 This design was the panemone, with vertical lightweight wooden sails attached by horizontal struts to a central vertical shaft.
 It was first built to pump water and subsequently modified to grind grain as well.